speleolinux/data_directory_cataloger/FAQ.md

 Python changes and this script might not run with Python 4 or later.

 If you cannot run this script anymore nothing really breaks.
-Future researchers or data managers will see be able to find and understand the data's metadata because:
+Future data owners or data managers will see be able to find and understand the data's metadata because:

 - The README.yaml files will still remain with the data in their directories.